1.0 OBJECT OF THE GAME

 10.10 Restoring Position

-When it becomes necessary, the referee will restore disturbed balls to their original positions to the best of his/her ability.
-If the referee is not sure of original positions, he/she may solicit information for this purpose.
-If the balls were disturbed by a player in the match, his/her opponent has the option of preventing restoration.
+When it becomes necessary, the referee will restore disturbed balls to their original positions to the best of their ability.
+If the referee is not sure of original positions, they may solicit information for this purpose.
+If the balls were disturbed by a player in the match, the opponent has the option of preventing restoration.
 If the balls were disturbed by someone else, it is mandatory for the referee to restore the balls.
 In this case, if the outside interference had an effect on the outcome of the shot, the referee may instruct the shooter to replay the shot after restoration.
 If not, the referee will instruct the shooter to continue play after restoration.

 The referee may use any means to gather needed information in order to make a decision concerning a disputed play or game situation.